Drug Overdose Deaths in Appalachia

 |Trade, Transportation, & Utilities|

-Prescription and illicit opioids killed more than 42,000 Americans in 2016, more than five times the number in 1999.
+Prescription and illicit opioids killed more than 47,000 people in 2017, nearly six times the number in 1999.
 The toll of the epidemic is so great that it contributed to the first decline in U.S. life expectancy since 1993.

 NORC at the University of Chicago and the Appalachian Regional Commission have created this tool to allow users to map overdose hotspots and overlay them with data that provide additional context to opioid addiction and death - including the strength and diversity of local economies, ethnicity, educational attainment, and disability status of residents.